Contents

 Submitting an operation

 POST /submit is the request-path version of a submit call.
 You send one operation as a JSON object; you get back its Outcome.
-The body's kind selects the operation — topUp, spend, refund, and the rest.
+The body’s kind selects the operation: topUp, spend, refund, and the rest.
+Every operation page shows both forms of its example: the HTTP tab is the same call as a curl against this route.

 One detail matters on the wire: money never travels as a JSON number.
 A JSON number can’t safely hold the integer minor-units an Amount carries, so money fields arrive as decimal strings like CREDIT:10.00 and the server decodes them back into Amount values.
 Here’s a topUp body: